Depression: Types, Associated Conditions, and Online Support. Helping Individuals, Professionals & Carers

 8. Psychotic Depression

 Prevalence: Fewer than 1% of people experience psychotic depression.
 Symptoms: Major depression with psychotic symptoms such as hallucinations, delusions, and paranoia.
-Causes: Combination of genetic, biological, and environmental factors.
+Causes: A Combination of genetic, biological, and environmental factors.
 Treatment: Antidepressants, antipsychotics, and electroconvulsive therapy (ECT).
 Reference: Psychotic Depression

 9. Atypical Depression